 Anthony P. Radford

-Anthony P. Radford is a talented singer, director, designer, researcher and writer who has an international reputation for a high level of teaching and scholarship in singing and opera.
-He current is Assistant Professor of Voice and Opera at California State University, Fresno where he is the Coordinator for the Voice Performance degree and is the director of the Fresno State Opera Theatre.
+Anthony P. Radford is a Professor of Voice and Opera at California State University, Fresno, where he serves as the Coordinator for the Voice Performance degree and is the director of the Fresno State Opera Theatre.

 His interests are in vocal pedagogy and in fostering ties between communities and opera at educational and cultural institutions.
 At Fresno State, he teaches voice, opera, vocal pedagogy and vocal literature.
 He coordinates the Fresno State Opera Theatre, an ensemble that has in the last few years toured the Central Valley, presented a fully staged production of La Boheme, Carmen, Amahl and the Night Visitors, Elixir of Love, Albert Herring, and hosted the Fresno Opera and Orchestra Academy staging Cavalleria Rusticana and Pagliacci.
 In 2014 at Fresno State he directed the world premiere of Evan Mack and Joshua McGuire’s The Secret of Luca.
 In 2016 received a grant from the Central Valley Community Foundation to commission a new opera work from Mack and McGuire titled Lucinda y las Flores de la Nochebuena.
 With additional support from the Fresno State President’s Circle, Dr. Radford and his students at Fresno State produced this opera for children and toured it in Fresno County for over 3000 school children.
 The opera today receives multiple performances across the country every holiday season including the San Francisco Opera Guild and Opera in the Heights Houston.
 In 2019 he will produce a full production of Madama Butterfly at Fresno State in collaboration with the Fresno State Symphony Orchestra.